Guilford Art Center Faculty

 Stephanie studied Fine Arts and Art Education at Manchester Community College, Central Connecticut State University in New Britain and Southern Connecticut State University in New Haven.
 She works and teaches in a variety of mediums and styles including painting, drawing, ceramics, and mixed media.
 Stephanie has worked at schools, galleries and museums including Hartford Academy of the Arts, MAC650 in Middletown, New Britain Museum of Art, Westport Arts Center, and Darien Art Center.

 Stephanie has conducted workshops at Brookfield Craft Center, Silvermine School of Art and Urban Glass in Brooklyn, NY.
 She has been published in La Vie Claire magazine and sells her work at the Park Avenue Armory in NY and through her website.

 Dodie holds a BFA from Pratt Institute.
-She studied at the Brooklyn Museum School and the Institute de San Miguel in San Miguel, Mexico.
+She conducted further study at the Brooklyn Museum School and the Institute de San Miguel in San Miguel, Mexico.
 She’s on the arts staff at CT Hospice.
 Her work appears in collections at the Slater Museum and the Yale School of Nursing.
 She’s produced commissioned sculptures for patrons in CT and CA, and work for private collections in the US and Germany.

 Claudia holds a BS in Art Education from Kutztown University and teaches a wide variety of youth classes at Guilford Art Center, Wesleyan Potters, Arts For Learning CT, Lymes Youth Service Bureau and at schools and libraries throughout CT.
 Claudia has a passion for new and vintage textiles and teaches youth and adult quilting, sewing and textile printing classes.
 Claudia sells her sewn creations throughout CT.